There are no cars on Fire Island.

-The boat to Little Jumping Dog House departs from the Fire Island Ocean Beach Ferry Main Terminal at 99 Maple Avenue in Bay Shore.
-Purchase your ticket at the ticket window [ $19 cash round trip; sorry no credit cards, but an app is in the works ] ferry schedule
+The passenger boat to Fair Harbor and the Little Jumping Dog House departs from the Fire Island Ocean Beach Ferry Main Terminal at 99 Maple Avenue in Bay Shore on Long Island, NY.

 getting to the Fire Island Ocean Beach Ferry Terminal 99 Maple Avenue Bay Shore 11706

 There is no secret shortcut to the south shore of Long Island.
 Traffic can be pretty awful.
 Leave plenty of time.
 On a Friday afternoon, two-and-a-half hours from NYC is not unusual.
 Once you arrive, there are a number of parking lots [ $ cash only ].
 When the main lot is full, the Maple Avenue Marina next door and the valet lot across the street are your next choices.
 You can call ahead for up-to-date parking recommendations 631.665.3600.

 The Long Island Rail Road Babylon Line connects to Bay Shore one stop beyond Babylon.
 Taxi mini-buses meet arriving trains to shuttle passengers to the ferry terminals. [ $5 cash only ] The "Ocean Beach" shuttle runs directly to the Fire Island Ocean Beach Ferry Terminal.

 If you should choose to walk from the train station, Fire Island Ferries is located roughly one mile south of the station via Fourth Avenue.
 Fourth Avenue becomes Maple Avenue at Main Street.

 what to do if you find yourself with time in Bay Shore